Drone Flight Frankfurt

 Are drone laws the same everywhere?

 No, the laws for handling drones are not uniformly regulated due to their history.
 So far, there is no uniform regulation for handling copters at European or even international level.
 Therefore, for example, the German drone license has no relevance or acceptance in other countries.
 The EU recently adopted a uniform legal framework for dealing with UAVs.
-These new drone regulations will come into force on July 1, 2020.
+These new drone regulations before 2021.
 The restrictions described on this page still apply to Frankfurt.
 Further information on the new EU drone regulation can be found on the Internet.